zacLibaud/bADA55.github.io/index.md

 ---

 # Introduction
 It's not uncommon to have to choose between two similar items, whether it's between two books in a bookshop, two different telephones or even between two restaurants on Google.
-In these situations, we're very happy to find in-store advisers or online reviews (maybe both for the more methodical) to help us make the final choice.
+In these situations, we're very happy to find in-store advisers or online reviews to help us make the final choice.
 But it's much less common to seek advice on choosing between two rating platforms or application on the internet.
 Perhaps you could ask friends who use them, but if you're not so lucky or if you just want to check what they say, we're offering to be that friend today!

 <img src="figs/high_five.gif" style="display: block; margin: auto;" width="500">